pantheon-systems/documentation/source/content/ssh-keys.md

 description: Understand how to generate SSH keys to configure Git, SFTP, or Drupal Drush.
 tags: [security, dashboard]
 categories: [get-started,develop]
+reviewed: "2020-02-07"
 ---
 To take full advantage of Pantheon, you should load your public SSH key into your account.
 SSH keys are a best practice for authentication, allowing you more security than a simple password.
-You will only need to do this once, no matter how many sites you work on.
+You will only need to do this once per work environment (laptop, desktop, etc), no matter how many sites you work on.

 <Accordion title="Watch: Generate a SSH Key and Add it to Your Dashboard" id="ssh-video" icon="facetime-video">